swkeever/skies.dev/content/awesome-links/index.md

 ![giving a heart to someone](share.jpg)

-There are [many other meta tags](https://gist.github.com/lancejpollard/1978404) you could add to your head, refer to the linked gist to pick out metadata that suit your needs.
+There are [many other meta tags](https://gist.github.com/lancejpollard/1978404) you could add to your head.
+Refer to the linked gist to pick out metadata that suit your needs.

 I hope this article helped you learn how to make links to your website look